Depression

 Cognitive remediation therapy can help depressed patients with their cognitive functioning.
 The goal of cognitive remediation therapy for depressed patients is to assist them in developing effective strategies when challenges arise, such as making an important decision when many options and pieces of information are available.

-Cognitive Remediation for Depression
+Cognitive remediation for depression

 The ability to enable goal-oriented behavior, cognitive flexibility, and emotional regulation.